Flag of Saba (island)

-The flag of Saba (vlag van Saba) was adopted on December 6, 1985 (national day of the island).
+The flag of Saba (vlag van Saba) was adopted on 6 December 1985 (national day of the island).
 130 different designs were presented to the commission.
 The chosen flag was designed by an 18-year-old Saban named Edmond Daniel Johnson.

 Saba accepted Dutch sovereignty after 1816 and used the Dutch flag.
 However, since some islanders considered Saba a "republic", they added a special symbol – a green cabbage — to emphasize their independence, and this symbol was used probably until about the 1920s.

+The flag has two equal red triangles at the top and two equal blue triangles at the bottom, with a white diamond with yellow star in the middle.
+This colour was chosen to symbolise the island's wealth and hope for a good future.
+The star represents the island; the colours red, white and blue symbolise the link with the Netherlands.
+Red also symbolises courage, unity and strength; white peace and blue the sea.